 invader-build - CLI program for building cache files from scenario tags

-invader-crc - CLI program for calculating the CRC32 checksums of cache files
+invader-compress - CLI program for compressing cache files

 invader-dependency - CLI program for listing the dependencies of a given tag OR the tags that depend on a given tag